fenago/python-networking-sysadmins/development/lab_guides/Lab_7.md

 ![](./images/C13963_07_04.jpg)

-Figure 7.4: The output with the optimized style of writing code
+Caption: The output with the optimized style of writing code

 By completing this exercise, we have created a filter list using list comprehension.